Drops of God: Characters

 The hard-working and honorable chef and owner of the popular Bistro 9.
-A former high school baseball famous player, he runs the Bistro with his former teammates and is affectionally called "Captain".
+A famous former high school baseball player, he runs the Bistro with his former teammates and is affectionally called "Captain".
 After meeting Shizuku in a competition, the two became friends each other and consult with each other over food and wine.

 The "Twelve Apostles" and "The Drops of God"

 To win each round of the competition to identify the 13 mystery wines, Shizuku and Issei have to present a correct choice of wine and a justification of the choice which most closely matches Yutaka's description of the wine in his will.
 The judge is Yutaka's old friend Robert Doi.
 The thirteenth wine, "The Drops of God", is never revealed in the series, stating every person has own personal "Drops of God" because every person's taste is different.